 PBDEs are endocrine-disrupting compounds, exerting effects on a number of hormonal systems, including the androgens, progestins and estrogens, though the major system affected by PBDEs is the thyroid hormone system (Costa, 2008).
 Most studies of health outcomes after PBDE exposures have focused on neural development, given the prominent role of thyroid hormones (especially T4) in regulating brain development (Costa, 2007; Talsness, 2008).

 Very few data directly address the possible effects of PBDEs on breast cancer risk.
-However, at least some PBDEs have been shown to be as effective as many of the other endocrine-disrupting compounds in promoting estrogenic-like proliferation of human breast cancer cells in vitro (Meerts, 2001).
+However, at least some PBDEs have been shown to be as effective as many of the other endocrine-disrupting compounds in promoting estrogen-like proliferation of human breast cancer cells in vitro (Meerts, 2001).
 More recent data on human breast tumor cells (MCF-7 cells) indicate that penta-BDE enhances tumor-cell proliferation through estrogen-like effects on cell pathways that interrupt programmed cell death, or apoptosis (Yu, 2009).
 The cell-proliferative and anti-apoptotic effects of PBDEs are additive with those of natural estradiol (Kwiecinska, 2011) and counteract the anti-cancer effects of Tamoxifen in cultured breast cancer cells (Li, 2012).
 Given the extensive overlap and interaction of estrogen-mediated and thyroid-mediated responses in the regulation of breast cancer (Davis, 2009), PBDEs will be a class of chemicals of continued concern for scientists interested in understanding environmental links to breast cancer (Birnbaum, 2009).